 In addition to considering risks, the standard's requirement also addresses those of opportunities that can arise from risks.
 However, many companies are faced with the question of what concrete opportunities can be.
 What is not meant by an opportunity is the achievement of intended results.
 This is a fundamental requirement of the management system and its processes.

-In this international standard, the opportunity is understood as a "possibility or opportunity" that can arise when a company takes a controllable risk.
+In the QM standard, the opportunity is understood as a "possibility or opportunity" that can arise when a company takes a controllable risk.
 Good references are given in chapter 0.3.3 of ISO 9001, where the following possibilities for opportunities are listed:

 - Customer acquisition

 - Improvement of productivity

 Further guidance on what can be understood by an opportunity can be found in the notes to chapter 6.1.2:

 - Adoption of new practices and use of new techniques